 Since midterms tend to determine a good-sized chunk of a student’s semester grade — and since grades decide a student’s chances of overall success in the post-college job market — it’s natural Gen Zers feel added pressure to perform better on midterms than a few generations earlier.

 Midterms make students stressed.
-And distracted.
 How can your brand help?

 OK, fair question.
 We promise not to make appeals to corporate responsibility or to personal sense of civic duty (although we hold such things to be self-evidently awesome.)

 Here’s the bottom line: By providing college students with the right technologies and studying environments, you’re making them acknowledge your usefulness as a brand.
 By giving them what they needed when they needed it the most, you’re establishing a connection at the personal level that will long outlast college.